 Essentially, the conservator in an SMC makes any and all judgments for the child that have the potential to affect their life.

-In a JMC arrangement, both conservators share time with the child and make decisions for them.
+In a JMC arrangement in Texas, both conservators share time with the children and make decisions for them.
 That means that the parents must agree on decisions like:

 - Where the child goes to school;